The Classification of Two-Dimensional Extended Topological Field Theories

 A similar analysis of sheet data applies to this situation.
-In this case there exist two 2-element sets $T$ and $T'$, and four regions have sheet data which can be identified with the sets $S$, $S \sqcup T$, $S \sqcup T'$, and $S \sqcup T \sqcup T'$, respectively.
+In this case there exist two 2-element sets, $T$ and $T'$, and four regions which have sheet data that can be identified with the sets $S$, $S \sqcup T$, $S \sqcup T'$, and $S \sqcup T \sqcup T'$, respectively.
 The sheet data associated to a 2D Morse singularity is essentially the same as the data associated to the fold singularity.
+See Figure~\ref{FoldSheetDataFig}.

 If $U$ is a region containing a cusp singularity, then there exist two arcs of fold singularities within $U$.
 These divide $U$ into two regions, which have their associated sheet data $S$ and $S'$.
 Each of the fold singularities also has sheet data $(S_0, S_0 \sqcup T_0)$ and $(S_1, S_1 \sqcup T_1)$, where $T_0$ and $T_1$ are two element sets.
 Moreover we have isomorphisms $S \cong S_0$, $S \cong S_1$, and $S_0 \sqcup T_0 \cong S' \cong S_1 \sqcup T_1$, and under these identifications, $T_0$ and $T_1$ share one element in common, $\{ p\}$.
 Let $T_2 = T_0 \cup T_1 \setminus \{ p\}$.
 Then the following diagram commutes,